GBAF Logo

 Eyewitness Accounts of the Blast

-Cause of the Explosion
+Cause and Aftermath of the Explosion

-The TNLA, which controls the village near the Chinese border and is in a ceasefire with the Myanmar military, said it had been storing the explosives that detonated "for use in mining operations".
+The TNLA, which controls the village near the Chinese border and is in a ceasefire with the Myanmar military, said on Sunday it had been storing the explosives that detonated "for use in mining operations".

-Myanmar's Mineral Resources and Conflict
+Context: Myanmar's Mineral Resources and Civil War

 Myanmar's mineral resources, including rare earths, have become important sources of revenue for both the military-backed government and the rebel armies in the country's civil war.